-The DEX market design implies that platform fees charged to each transaction are distributed to LPs in proportion to their shares \citep{adams2020uniswap}.
-There is thus no welfare reduction stemming from profits accrued by the exchange itself, as there is no limited liability company associated with it.
-This may translate into economically significant gains for both traders and LPs.
+The DEX market design implies that the exchange fees charged to each transaction are distributed to LPs \citep{adams2020uniswap}.
+There is thus no welfare reduction stemming from profits accrued by the exchange itself, which translates into economically significant gains for both traders and LPs.

 In DEXs, the market can rapidly adapt and evolve according to participants' needs.
 Users can instantly quote any pair of ERC20 tokens without screening procedures.
 As a result, new tokens tend to become tradeable sooner on DEXs, while CEX approval processes can be time-consuming.
 Moreover, DEXs may enable trading tokens unavailable on CEXs.
-This advantage expands investment opportunities, enhances diversification, and accelerates market completeness.
+This expands investment opportunities, enhances diversification, and accelerates market completeness.
 However, it also exposes users to potentially malicious assets.

-Finally, since DEX transactions are processed by smart contracts and directly recorded on the blockchain, users bear the non-trivial cost of gas fees required to compensate miners.
-This fact implies that transactions are subject to an execution delay, the duration of which depends on the speed of the underlying blockchain, the chosen gas price, and the level of network congestion.
-It is important to highlight, however, that for DEX trades, execution and settlement coincide, meanwhile, trades on CEXs cannot be considered settled as long as the funds are inside the exchange.
-Thus, if settlement issues are taken into account, trading on CEXs involves even higher fees, longer delays, and risks.
+Finally, since DEX transactions are processed by smart contracts and recorded on the blockchain, users bear the non-trivial cost of gas fees.
+This also implies that transactions are subject to an execution delay, the duration of which depends on the speed of the underlying blockchain, the chosen gas price, and the level of network congestion.
+It is important to highlight, however, that for DEXs execution and settlement coincide.
+In contrast, trades on CEXs cannot be considered settled as long as the funds are inside the exchange.